kaditya25/game-engine/doc/tournament-instructions.md

 ## Important Dates
 - April 29: Pre-tournament starts.
-- April 30: First pre-tournament evaluation date. game-engine code tagged 'release' is evaluated at 9 am. 'release' code will be pulled and evaluated every week day at 9 am thereafter until the end of the pre-tournament.
+- April 30: First pre-tournament evaluation date. `game-engine` code tagged `release` is evaluated at 9 am. `release` code will be pulled and evaluated every week day at 9 am thereafter until the end of the pre-tournament.
 - May 12: Final pre-tournament evaluation at 9 am.
 Final map of arena released: this is the map that will be used on the day of the tournament.